huseyinbiyik/minimalist/README.md

 # to-do-list

-> to-do-list is a minimal to do list app!
+> to-do-list is a minimal to do list app works on browser!

 ## Built With